smart-data-models/dataModel.UrbanMobility/TransitManagement/doc/spec_ZH.md

       x-ngsi:
         type: Property
     seating_capacity:
-      description: Describes the passenger seating capacity of the vehicle corresponding to this observation.
+      description: Describes the passenger seating capacity of the vehicle corresponding to this observation
       type: number
       x-ngsi:
         type: Property